-What To Look for When Buying a Laptop: The next mistake that laptop buyer make is becoming obsessed with one spec.
+The next mistake that laptop buyers make is becoming obsessed with one spec.

-So, since we just talk about port a simple example would be a thunderbolt/ USB 4 port.
+So, since we just talk about ports a simple example would be a thunderbolt/ USB 4 port.

-Yes, it offers higher maximum transfers speeds and it will allow you to use more powerful accessories like absurdly fast external SSD’s.
+Yes, it offers higher maximum transfer speeds and it will allow you to use more powerful accessories like absurdly fast external SSDs.

-But you should only spend money on these features, if you actually plan on using it otherwise, you’re just wasting money.
+But you should only spend money on these features, if you plan on using them otherwise, you’re just wasting money.

 8. Not buying enough power

-But if the laptop you buy doesn’t serve your needs, now or in the near future then you’re just throwing away money, I get this question a lot like can I do xyz, whatever it is video editing, photo editing whatever it may be on whatever laptop.
+But if the laptop you buy doesn’t serve your needs, now or shortly then you’re just throwing away money, I get this question a lot like can I do XYZ, whatever it is video editing, photo editing whatever it may be on whatever laptop.